J. J. Keller is the sponsor of the 2021 College Scholarship Award Program.

 CVSA is accepting applications for college scholarship awards for students who will be graduating from high school this year and attending college in the fall.
 The Alliance will award $1,000 college scholarships to select outstanding graduating high school seniors whose parent or legal guardian is a member of the Alliance in good standing.

 The CVSA College Scholarship Award Program is competitive in its selection criteria, uniquely tailored to recognize outstanding high school seniors by weighing academic performance, volunteer work/community service and extracurricular activities.

-Students who meet the following criteria are eligible for the scholarship.
+Students who meet the following criteria are eligible to apply for the scholarship award.
 The candidate must: